 The story makes me smile, it makes me think.
 I wonder when I first knew I would die.
 I wonder if I really know it now.

 Paradise is 5 miles away.

 The wind is high on the Lake Superior shoreline against the blunt side of the car.

-As we approach town, the snow piles get higher both because there is more snow to get out of the way and because there are more people whose way it needs to get out of.
-The scale of the volume is hard to grasp.
+As we approach town, the snow piles grow higher because there is more snow to get out of the way and because there are more people whose way it needs to get out of.
+The scale and the volume is hard to grasp.
 Snow connects roofs to the ground.
 Street signs are submerged.
-The snow doesn’t just blanket, it buries.
+The snow doesn’t blanket, it buries.
 The roads are narrower as the snowy shoulder becomes an elevated lane.
 The car’s loss becomes the snowmobiler’s gain as the territory that used to carry Fords and Chryslers cedes to Yamahas and Suzukis.
 It truly is another world.

 Memories from my time on the trail are washing over me.
-This is a place of powerful and conflicting memories: pride for what I did, shame at what I failed to do, eagerness to learn from my mistakes and aversion to facing them.
-The worries of Detroit are receding but I can already see that there are ghosts waiting for me here.
+This is a place of powerful and conflicting memories: pride for what I did, shame at what I failed to do, eagerness to learn from my mistakes, and aversion to face them.
+The worries of Detroit are receding but I can already see that there are ghosts waiting for me here too.

 The air is so cold that it feels foreign to breathe.
 The temperature seems to close down the air pockets in my lungs in such a way that makes it hard to extract oxygen.
 The sky is clear and the stars are bright.
 We are here.
 Paradise.